markpmlim/ParaboloidMapping/README.md

 ![](Documentation/Snapshot3.png)

 ## Notes

-Normally, it is necessary to flip a 2D textures vertically before saving it as a file on the disk.
+Normally, it is necessary to flip a 2D texture vertically before saving it as a file on the disk.
 Apple's OpenGL Profie shows the two dual-paraboloid textures are vertically flipped compared to what is displayed on the screen.
 Since we are importing the saved images into the second program (**CubemapFromDPMap-macOS**), it is not necessary for the first program (**DPMapFromCubemap-macOS**) to export the images as vertically flipped.

 KIV: Apply layered rendering to generate the cubemap texture using a geometry shader.